Generalized splines on graphs with two labels and polynomial splines on cycles: Polynomial splines on cycles

-\begin{proof} The reduced cycle $C_{n-k}$ is guaranteed by Corollary~\ref{cor:repeatedge}.
-Three successive distinct edge-labels are guaranteed to exist in a reduced cycle by Lemma~\ref{lem:seqof3}.
+Lemma~\ref{lem:seqof3} proves that the reduced cycle $C_{n-k}$ contains three successive distinct edge-labels.
 Thus we may apply Lemma~\ref{lem:reduced} to obtain the homogeneous MGS $\cB_{n-k}$ for $R_{C_{n-k},\alpha_{n-k}}$.
 Reinserting each repeated edge according to Corollary~\ref{cor:repeatedge} (with explicit formula given in Lemma~\ref{lem:repeatedgeMGS}) gives a generating set for $C_n$.
 Because it has the same number of elements as vertices, the final output $\cB_n$ is an MGS for $C_n$ per Lemma~\ref{lem:folk}. \end{proof}

 Example~\ref{ex:mainpolysplines} shows an example of how to use the algorithm in Theorem~\ref{thm:polysplines} to produce a homogeneous MGS.
 First, we give the following corollary, which classifies degree sequences for all splines on cycles whose edge-labels are principal ideals generated by homogeneous degree-two polynomials in $\Bbbk[x,y]$.